 1. Wear Your Life Jacket

-It’s paramount that everyone on board has a properly fitting, U.S. Coast Guard-approved life jacket.
+It’s paramount that everyone on board has a properly fitting, United States Coast Guard-approved life jacket.

 It doesn’t matter if you’re going for a casual cruise or wakeboarding; accidents happen.
-And when they do, a stowed life jacket isn’t much help.
 Wear your life jacket, and ensure your fellow passengers do the same!

 2. Take a Boating Safety Course

-NASBLA (National Association of Boating Law Administrators) approved boating courses provide valuable tips that boost your confidence on the water.
-From learning how to operate your boat safely to navigating inclement weather conditions, there are so many reasons to take a course before boating season.
+From learning how to operate your boat to navigating in inclement weather conditions, there are so many reasons to take a course.

 3. Know Your State’s Boating Laws